-NVIDIA GeForce 610M, codenamed “N13M-GE”, is a mid-range graphics chip, announced in late Q4 of 2011.
+NVIDIA GeForce 610M, codenamed “N13M-GE”, is a low-entry graphics chip, announced in late Q4 of 2011.
 It is part of the Fermi generation and relies on a GF119 core, constructed through a 40nm process.
 The package includes 48 small shader cores, better known as CUDA.

 All of them operate at a base 625MHz.
 NVIDIA has not included the optional Turbo Mode, but the graphics controller is available in several variants, modified by laptop manufacturers to reach clock speeds of up to 900MHz.

 The chip also has a 64bit bus and DDR3 memory.
 NVIDIA GeForce 610M supports DirectX 11, Pixel Shader 5.0, Optimus, OpenCL 1.1 and OpenGL 4.1.
 Memory bandwidth goes up to 14.4GB/sec.
 Max resolutions (WxH) are 2560×1600 digital and 2048×1536 analog.